Must See Castles Around the World

 This fall I was wandering around Upstate New York on a press trip.
 One of the stops was Boldt Castle in the Thousand Islands region.
 This castle, perched on Heart Island in St. Lawrence River, was conceived of by American millionaire George Boldt as an expression of love for his wife.
 Sadly, his wife died before the castle was completed and Boldt walked away, leaving the castle unfinished.

 The Thousand Islands Bridge Authority took over the castle in 1977 and has been renovating it and finishing it in accordance to what they think Boldt had in mind.
 They run it as a tourist attraction and anyone can visit.
 You can have a wedding there.

 View this post on Instagram

 I didn’t even know there were any castles in the United States.
-Since that visit, I’ve looked into a bit and discovered the Biltmore Mansion in Asheville, NC and Kimberly Crest in Redlands, California.
-I’ve been to Hearst Castle in California, but always thought of that as a mansion, not a castle.
+Since that visit, I’ve looked into it a bit and discovered the Biltmore Mansion in Asheville, NC, and Kimberly Crest in Redlands, California.
+I’ve been to Hearst Castle in California but always thought of that as a mansion, not a castle.

 This post includes:

 Most of the castles here are in Europe, but not all of them.
 Deciding which country has the best castles is so subjective that it is impossible to answer.
 That said, the UK, Germany, and France are known for their castles.

 What’s the Biggest Castle in the World?

 - Windsor Castle (54,835 square meters)

 - Citadel of Aleppo (39,804 square meters)